SalemC/EntTS/README.md

 entity.addComponent(GravityComponent);

 // SystemManager needs to be updated periodically in order for it to perform changes.
-// We'll use a setTimeout here, but you could use any kind of loop. setInterval(() => {
+// We'll use a setInterval here, but you could use any kind of loop. setInterval(() => {
     SystemManager.update();
 }, 1);